Itamichan/Blue-in-the-maze/README.md

 ### Languages

-* HTML
+* HTML - more precisely this project uses JSX which is a JavaScript extension and allows us to write "HTML" alike code in React.
 * Java Script - served as the base language for this project.
 * CSS - used for styling the HTML code.
-* [Sass](https://sass-lang.com/) - used for creation of variables, mixins and easy nesting and grouping of styles.
+* [Sass](https://sass-lang.com/) - Sass was used in order to write an easier css.
+It allowed to create variables, mixins and create for loops.
 * [Python](https://www.python.org/) - a small python script in order to deploy the project to AWS and Heroku.

 ### Libraries